About MineKhan

 Mods

-You can write a mod (code) when editing a world.
+You can write a mod when editing a world.
+They are JavaScript code that runs when you open a world.

 There are so many possibilities!
 Here are some examples: